 - Traffic lights at 13th Avenue/Fraser Street

 - Additional modifications to Grace Road/15th Avenue intersection

-- Construction of Stage 1 is expected to commence in mid January 2019 and be completed in April 2019.
+- Construction of Stage 1 is expected to be completed later in 2019, weather permitting.
 We will continue to work with affected parties throughout the design and construction of Stage 1.

 - We will continue to engage with affected parties as Stage 2 concepts are refined.

-- In early 2019 we will start speaking with Scantlebury Street residents about options for alternative access in the plans for Stage 2.
+- In 2019 we will speak with Scantlebury Street residents about options for alternative access in the plans for Stage 2.

 - Detailed design for Stage 2 begins in mid 2019.

 We will continue to engage with the community as proposals are developed and finalised.

 What about Turret Road and the Hairini bridge?